 1.1240 = 93x value (reinvesting a 2% dividend doubles the 40 year result)

-Withdrawing dividends (or any withdrawal) is extremely costly long term.
-Hoping that will be realized, here is a chart of this repeated from the previous S&P 500 calculator page (S&P 500 date is start of year 2022):
+Withdrawing dividends is extremely costly long term — and the same is also true of any withdrawal.
+The best plan is to automatically reinvest all withdrawals, at least until retirement time when it may be needed.
+Hoping that will be realized, here is a chart of this repeated from the previous S&P 500 calculator page (this S&P 500 data date is start of year 2022):

 |S&P 500||No withdrawals||Withdrawing all dividends, WD|